kinfey/dotNETMauiHOL/README.md

 ### **You can learn**

 1. C# UDP programming
-2. Build a DJI Ryze Tello Prototype Using the .NET Poly Notebooks Interactive Tool
+2. Build a DJI Ryze Tello Prototype Using the .NET Polyglot Notebooks Interactive Tool
 3. Knowledge about mobile applications develpment
 4. Knowledge of .NET MAUI
 5. Build UI with .NET MAUI Comet